Sirupsen/sirupsen.github.io/_posts/2017-11-19-day-2-zero-to-mvp-in-30-days.md

 <div class="intro">
   Hi there!

   Today’s going to be on the shorter side as I’m still busy emailing folks.
-Also, I’d love to do a comprehensive post on my early validation attempts in a few days, after I’ve tried a extra channels.
+Also, I’d love to do a comprehensive post on my early validation attempts in a few days, after I’ve tried a few more channels.
 </div>

 ## The start of validation